Start-Up Visa UK

 As one of London’s most respected immigration law firms, our business immigration team can assist you in applying for a Start-up Visa.
 If your ambition is to settle permanently in the UK, we can advise you on switching visas after your Start-up Visa expires.

-What are the eligibility requirements of a Start-up Visa?
+What are the eligibility requirements for a Start-up Visa UK?

 A key component of obtaining a Start-up Visa is being endorsed by an approved Endorsing Body.